 We will hold information about your recruitment, induction, performance, management, absences, training, and (where appropriate) DBS checks.

 We keep information about the services you request or use, and we keep information about your needs and preferences so that we can provide you with a better service.
 To safeguard your interests, we may also hold information about others including your family and GP.
 This will always be information that you provide to us, or that you authorise us to access.

 All data is held on servers within the UK or EU and your data is not exported and does not cross regulatory boundaries.

-All servers and PCs are protected by user passwords.
-We also use firewall and anti-virus software and these are regularly updated; but no-one can guarantee that these are 100% effective against all threats.
+All W3RT servers and PCs are protected by user passwords.
+We also use firewall and anti-virus software, and these are regularly updated; but no-one can guarantee that these are 100% effective against all threats.

-Communications may be sent by e-mail.
-E-mail unless encrypted is not a fully secure means of communication.
+Communications may be sent by email.
+Unless encrypted, email is not a secure means of communication.
 For ease of use and compatibility, email communications to you are not encrypted unless you require it and provide the certification to enable us to communicate with you in that way.

 - The right to be informed - This statement informs you in general terms about what data we hold, why data is being collected, the lawful basis for the collection, how the data will be used, and our retention and sharing policies, and your rights.